kr-zr/zavrsni/README.md

 4. Open another terminal and run _roslaunch moveit_franka demo.launch_
 5. Open another terminal and run _roslaunch franka_gazebo model.launch_
 6. Open another terminal and run _rosrun franka_gazebo franka_final.py_
 Franka will begin moving through its workspace and try to make contact with the object.
-The
+This part of the program runs for quite long, as it is set that Franka needs to make at least 200 contacts with the object before it can make a guess about what the object is.
+After Franka makes enough contacts with the object, a machine learning model will use the picture, which now has white pixels where contacts with the object were made, to guess which part of the stem the object coresponds to.